Ruwan0127/Self_Learning/Nmap.md

     `nmap -sU -p 1-500 192.168.101.124`

-  - In Nmap when you scan ports, TCP is scanned per default.
-In order to scan UDP ports, you have to specify the UDP scan in the statement.
-You can use -sU for scanning UDP ports.^:
+  - In Nmap when we scan ports, TCP is scanned per default.
+In order to scan UDP ports, we have to specify the UDP scan in the statement.
+We can use -sU for scanning UDP ports.^: